top of page

 About Gaelyn

 Gaelyn Aguilar is a cultural anthropologist and artist who looks to performance as a site for both intervention and re/search.
 She initially explored this pivot point in the Republic of (North) Macedonia, where as a Fulbright Fellow she conducted research on dance and the cultural politics of national identity.
 Following almost 24 months of fieldwork in the Balkans, Gaelyn turned her attention to the borderlands of North America, a shift that dovetailed into her role as the Co-Founder and Co-Artistic Director of TUG Collective.
 Prior to becoming active as an ethnographer, Gaelyn was an independent filmmaker who produced documentaries that profiled individuals, organizations, and socio-cultural issues that lacked access to popular support and conventional media outlets.
 Her documentary work has appeared in National Geographic’s New Explorers Series, been distributed nationally to over 250 refugee resettlement programs, and received support from the David Bermant Foundation, the Phaedrus Foundation, and the Ohio Commission on Minority Health.
 Gaelyn complements her identity with work as a live performing and studio-recording artist.
 She worked with Grand Bell Award-winning Korean traditional musician, Won Il, on his conceptual, cross-over album, ‘Asura’ (‘Riot’) and, under the music direction of Kolleen Park, was a member of the original cast of the award-winning South Korean Musical ‘Myong Sung Whan Hu.’
 Gaelyn has collaborated with modern dance choreographers in the United States and abroad, co-composing and performing music scores commissioned by Tina Yuan, Kim Young Sook, Jill Sigman, and David Shimotakahara of GroundWorks DanceTheater, with whom she worked for over 10 years, presenting several of the company’s early, seminal works.
 Gaelyn has worked with sound poets Jap Blonk and Tomomi Adachi, performed on reconstructions of Luigi Russolo’s intonorumori instruments, collaborated on open score performances, and joined award-winning visual/performing artist and designer, Robin VanLear, on ‘Marigold Wars,’ her large-scale, theatrical/dance response to the Rwandan Genocide, which premiered at the Cleveland Playhouse’s Fusion Festival.
 Her multimedia work includes performances at FrontierSpace (Missoula, Montana) and the Sound Installation Festival at The Cannery (South Penobscot, Maine.
-Gaelyn recently stepped down from her position as Professor of Anthropology at the University of Maine at Farmington and has relocated to New York City.
+Gaelyn recently stepped down from her position as Professor of Anthropology at the University of Maine at Farmington and has relocated to New York City, where she remains on faculty in the MFA Art Practice program at the School of Visual Arts.

 About Gustavo